nmfs-ost/AA-SI_aalibrary/docs/usage/downloads.md

 )
 ```

+!!! note "NOTE"
-**NOTE:** Please keep in mind that this method creates a connection every single time you call it.
+    Please keep in mind that this method creates a connection every single time you call it.
 This might lead to long run-times.

 ## Downloading A Netcdf